jonnor/machinehearing/geekleml2021/notes.md

 - Verify/clean the labels in Audacity
 - Setup pipeline with baseline classifier.
 MFCC,LogisticRegression
 - Add neural network to pipeline. mel-spectrogram with CNN/RNN
 - Setup code to run on live input.
-Test with
+Test with Monitor playing videos

 # Planning